stephengold/Maud/README.md

 the "Z" key often creates a new checkpoint as well.
 To redo each change you've undone, use the "Y" keyboard shortcut.

-Maud places no limit on the number of checkpoints you can create/undo/redo.
 To help you visualize and navigate your edit history, Maud provides a "History Tool" (selected using "History -> Tool").

 The edit history occupies heap memory.
 To release this memory, you can delete the history using "History -> Clear".

+Maud places a limit on the number of checkpoints you can have at any one time.
+The default limit is 8.
+You can alter this limit using the History Tool.

 [Jump to table of contents](#toc)